rust-lang/rust/doc/tutorial.md

 This says that we can call `head` on any type `T` as long as that type implements the `Copy` trait.
-When instantiating a generic function, you can only instantiate it with types that implement the correct trait, so you could not apply `head` to a type with a destructor.
+When instantiating a generic function, you can only instantiate it with types that implement the correct trait, so you could not apply `head` to a type with a destructor. (`Copy` is a special trait that is built in to the compiler, making it possible for the compiler to enforce this restriction.)

 While most traits can be defined and implemented by user code, three traits are automatically derived and implemented for all applicable types by the compiler, and may not be overridden:

-* `Copy` - Types that can be copied, either implicitly, or using the `copy` expression.
+* `Copy` - Types that can be copied: either implicitly, or explicitly with the `copy` operator.
 All types are copyable unless they are classes with destructors or otherwise contain classes with destructors.

 * `Send` - Sendable (owned) types.
 All types are sendable unless they